 CDD members should promote DD in any way possible, by word of mouth, print, radio and TV, on the Internet, in discussion with friends at work or in school.
 Study local problems and offer DD solutions that people understand.
 Be prepared - mentally, organizationally, and physically - to meet vehement opposition.
 Never resort to violence.
 Better be a victim than a victimizer.
 Treat opponents of DD as you would like to be treated yourself.
 Remember that despite their present hostility many current opponents of DD are potential supporters of DD.
+The Christian apostle Paul started his career by persecuting Christians and ended up by converting to Christianity.
+He is no exception.
 Hostility is often based on ignorance.
 Act to convert ignorance into interest.
-This often converts hostility into support.
+This may convert hostility into support.
 Do not resort to secrecy, conspiracy, or bribes of any sort.

 When a CDD contains more than a dozen members it should form a second CDD.
 When a number of CDDs exist, they should organize local, regional, national and international conferences to coordinate activities, to learn from each others' experience and to assist CDDs that need help.
-Only when most citizens want their country to be run as a DD should MDD start to implement this.
-By that time DD activists will have enough experience to be able to solve most problems facing them.
+As a further goal, all CDDs should strive to form a mass-movement for DD (MDD) to transform an entire country into a direct democracy, with the CDDs as its organizational backbone.